pgbouncer/pgbouncer/doc/config.md

 ### auth_query

-Override of the global `auth_auery` setting, if specified.
-The entire SQL statement needs to be enclosed in quotes.
+Override of the global `auth_query` setting, if specified.
+The entire SQL statement needs to be enclosed in double quotes.

 ### pool_size